cs3110/textbook/src/chapters/basics/compiling.md

 of a source file, you might be able to recover it from inside `_build`.
 Of course, using source control like git is also advisable.
 ```

-## What about Main?

-Unlike C or Java, OCaml programs do not need to have a special function named
-`main` that is invoked to start the program.
-The usual idiom is just to have the
-very last definition in a file serve as the main function that kicks off
-whatever computation is to be done.